swedenconnect/technical-framework/OIDC - Sweden Connect - Claims and Scopes Specification.md

 **Claim:** `https://id.swedenconnect.se/claim/eidasCountry`

-**Description:** A claims that holds the representation of a eIDAS member country.
+**Description:** A claim that identifies the eIDAS member state that is providing the claims of the subject.

 **Type:** String representing country in \[[ISO3166-1](#iso3166-1)\] Alpha-2 or \[[ISO3166-3](#iso3166-3)\] syntax.